New Free Resource: Healing Emails for Grieving Mothers

 Guilt, Blame and The Complexity of Suicide

 As we mourn our loved ones and as we look to what makes a difference in the arena of suicide prevention, we need to remember that suicide is complex.
 We do our best to understand and to create a narrative, but it is never one thing.
 Suicide is the final “dance” of an individual with Life’s circumstances.
-A given circumstance may lead one person to end his life, but it might inspire another to take other actions.
+A circumstance may lead one person to end his life, but it might inspire another to take other actions.
 We are complex beings living in an extraordinarily complex society.

 About the Author